-Moy Park has topped the list once again, posting turnover of £1.46bn and pre-tax profits of £82.7m for its latest filed accounts, followed by W&R Barnett with turnover of £1.27bn and pre-tax profits of £51.3m, coming in the second spot.
+Moy Park has topped the list once again, as it has for a decade, posting turnover of £1.46bn and pre-tax profits of £82.7m for its latest filed accounts.

 There are also a host of new companies making this year’s list, with around a dozen businesses joining in 2022.

-That includes firms such as TW Scott & Sons (Fuels) and Budget Energy which have made their way up from our Next 200 list, which follows on from the Top 100 and charts the success of our leading SMEs.
+That includes firms such as T.W.
+Scott & Sons (Fuels) Ltd and Budget Energy Ltd which have made their way up from our Next 200 list of SMEs.

 Ulster Business has partnered with corporate law firm A&L Goodbody for the last seven years with the Top 100.

-“While the last two years have been some of the trickiest periods for business and wider society in a generation, the performance of many of our biggest businesses is testament to the hard work which goes in to running a Top 100 company,” said John Mulgrew, editor of Ulster Business.
+“While the last two years have been some of the trickiest periods for business and wider society in a generation, the performance of many of our biggest businesses is testament to the hard work which goes in to running a Top 100 company,” John Mulgrew, editor of Ulster Business, said.

 “Although the next 12 months will present yet another set of challenges for companies amid double-digit inflation and energy costs, this year’s Top 100 is a clear indication of the resilience and buoyancy of our largest firms.”